AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Tunnel service/Incremental synchronization performance white paper.md

     5. Check the total bandwidth consumed during incremental synchronization.
 -   Test data description

-    As shown in the following figure, sample data includes four primary key columns and one or two attribute columns.
+    Sample data includes four primary key columns and one or two attribute columns.
 The size of each row is approximately 220 bytes.
 The first primary key \(partition key\) is a 4-byte hash value, which ensures that stress testing data is evenly written to each partition.

 ## Test indicators